 Staff from a home-care agency, such as a nurse or therapist, may visit as you make the transition to home.
 Home therapists may update your exercises and work further on home management activities.
-Most people continue with outpatient physical therapy once home therapy is complete.

 Many people feel very tired when they leave the hospital.
 For this reason, it is best to pace yourself as you return to your daily routine.
 If you feel tired, take a short morning or afternoon nap.
 As you recover, your energy will increase.